Forecasters predict slow Atlantic hurricane season

 The El Nino, which warms part of the Pacific every few years and changes rain and temperature patterns around the world, will likely reduce the number and intensity of tropical storms and hurricanes, the National Oceanic and Atmospheric Administration said in New York City.

 Cooler temperatures on the surface of the Atlantic Ocean compared with recent years will also lower the probability of hurricane formation.

 Officials expect about eight to 13 named tropical storms and three to six hurricanes.
-Just one or two major hurricanes with winds over 110 mph (177 kph) are forecast.
+One or two major hurricanes with winds over 110 miles per hour are forecast.

 The six-month storm season begins June 1.